Iran detains ex-prosecutor convicted in 2009 torture case

 - Miss America 2005 marries same-sex partner in Alabama

+“They could not find him despite the arrest warrant,” judiciary spokesman Gholamhossein Mohseni Ejehi said last week.

+After the reports of his disappearance, wanted posters printed by activists began appearing around Tehran.

-Last week, a judicial spokesman suggested publicly that Mortazavi was missing.
-The former prosecutor’s wife and lawyer, however, said he was only looking to appeal the ruling.
+Mortazavi’s wife and lawyer denied he was missing, but said he was looking to appeal the ruling.
 His lawyer could not be immediately reached Sunday.

+Canada has blamed Mortazavi for the death in custody of Iranian-Canadian photojournalist Zahra Kazemi in 2003.
+Iranian reformists accused Mortazavi of trying to stage a cover-up because it was he who reported that Kazemi died of a stroke.

+A government committee probing her death later found that she had died of a fractured skull and brain hemorrhage from a blow to the head.
+No charges were filed against Mortazavi.